thetechwritershub/Technical-Writing-Glossary/docs/Software/overview.md

 # Software Development

-This section covers fundamental software development concepts, methodologies, and practices.
+Software development involves the processes, tools, and architectures used to build applications.
+This section covers fundamental software development concepts, methodologies, frameworks and practices.
+These entries help bridge the gap between developers and technical writers.

 ## Terms in this Category